Lifespan: Tenbun 22 (1553) to 9/10 of Bunroku 1 (1592)

 Irobe Nagazane served as a bushō during the Sengoku and Azuchi-Momoyama periods.
 He was a retainer of the Uesugi clan.
 Nagazane served as the lord of Hirabayashi Castle in Kanō in the Koizumi manor in the Iwafune District of Echigo Province.

 In 1553, Nagazane was born as the son of Irobe Katsunaga, a senior retainer of the Echigo-Nagao (Uesugi) clan.
-After the death of his father, Nagazane’s older brother, Irobe Akinaga, inherited the headship of the clan, but he was of frail health, so, in 1576, he retired and headship of the clan was transferred to Nagazane who became the head of the clan and served Uesugi Kenshin.
+After the death of his father, Nagazane’s older brother, Irobe Akinaga, inherited the headship of the clan, but he was of frail health, so, in 1576, he retired and headship of the clan was transferred to Nagazane who then served Uesugi Kenshin.

 In 1578, at the Otate Conflict that arose in the wake of the death of Kenshin, Nagazane supported Uesugi Kagekatsu and fought against those on the side of Uesugi Kagetora (the seventh son of Hōjō Ujiyasu later adopted by Uesugi Kenshin).
 Later, he served as a retainer of Kagekatsu and, in 1581, upon the outbreak of a rebellion by Shibata Shigeie, Nagazane, along with Honjō Shigenaga, was delegated responsibility for devising countermeasures against Shigeie.
 Shigeie’s younger sister was married to Nagazane so that Shigeie was his older brother-in-law.
 In 1588, Nagazane accompanied Kagekatsu on travel to Kyōto and, together with Naoe Kanetsugu and Suda Mitsuchika, was conferred the Toyotomi surname from Toyotomi Hideyoshi.